 The songs worth writing are the ones I’ll want to sing over & over.
 Those that set the tone I want in my life.Pamela Holm (read more)

 I’ve cataloged over 100 pieces of music that have at least a completed hand-written first draft with melody, lyrics and chords.
 I’ve posted the recordings I’ve found (some rough, some in studio), and am adding lyrics and sheet music as I find them.
-Most songs do not have recordings, however, so I’m playing them through, finding my favourites, and writing the sheet music by computer before posting them.
-I plan to make rough recordings of some.
+Most songs do not have recordings, however, so I’m playing them through to get a feel for them, sometimes filling in chords, and writing the sheet music by computer before posting them.
+I plan to have recordings made of some of the songs.

-There were many that she probably never sang in public.
+There were many songs that Pamela probably never sang in public.
 Performing wasn’t her main focus in recent years when she was working hard at establishing her music therapy practice.
 But songwriting for Pam was a form of journalling, so it continued.

 Some of her songs would be more suited for choirs than coffeehouses, which isn’t surprising as Pam was usually singing in one or another of Canada’s top chamber choirs.

-Her lyrics were as important as the melodies, and she wrote poetry that she didn’t set to music, but she also put music to poetry written by others, from her mother to St Teresa of Ávila, as her beloved Schubert had done with the poems of Goethe.
-In the last years, she was yearning to work closely with other musicians to develop her music.
+Her lyrics were as important as the melodies.
+She wrote poetry that she didn’t set to music.
+But she also put music to poetry written by others, from her mother to St Teresa of Ávila, as her beloved Schubert had done with the poems of Goethe.
+In the last years, she was really yearning to work closely with other musicians to develop her music.
 April 2019 saw her perform two new serious pieces (this and this) as part of a trio.
-She was really looking forward to more of that, wanting to make space for it in her life.
+She was so much looking forward to more of that, and talked to me about wanting to make space for it in her life.

 One thing on Pamela’s bucket list was to have her songs sung by other people.
+That we can do.
 Let’s help her out! – HH